In This Section

 Connector Points are community organisations and services that can provide face-to-face or telephone assistance for improving social connections and reducing social isolation of older people, particularly those without internet access.
 You can access the community connector points on the My Health Connector website.

-The Connector Point program can be found in Blue Mountains, Lithgow and Penrith LGAs and ongoing in Hawkesbury.
+The Connector Point program can be found in Blue Mountains, Lithgow and Penrith LGAs and is ongoing in Hawkesbury.

-Pharmacy Addressing Lonliness Training Program (PALs)
+Pharmacy Addressing Loneliness Training Program (PALs)

 Completing the PALs training course will give you confidence in assisting patients experiencing loneliness.
 You will be able to identify common causes and signs of loneliness, know how to have supportive conversations with people who are lonely about their social health needs, and help connect them to support in the community, giving advice or referring on where needed.
-You will also know how address loneliness at the pharmacy, and community level.
+You will also know how to address loneliness at the pharmacy and community level.
 Register now.

 Pharmacy Connector Points